titom73/sonic-l2ls-evpn-containerlab/README.md

 2 - Load the desided [`FRR BGP configuration`](https://github.com/missoso/sonic-l2ls-evpn-containerlab/blob/main/configs/leaf1-frr-bgp.cfg)

-After step 1 there will be some BGP paramentes already there (the onces that are part of the JSON), however, others need to be added directly at the FRR configuraiton level.
+After step 1 there will be some BGP parameters already there (the ones that are part of the JSON), however, others need to be added directly at the FRR configuration level.

 This can be achieved by running the script [`deploy_bgp_vtysh.sh`](https://github.com/missoso/sonic-l2ls-evpn-containerlab/blob/main/deploy_bgp_vtysh.sh)

 ## SONiC specifics regarding container lab topology file and interface naming

 In the file that describes the topology [`evpn_sonic_l2ls.clab.yml`](https://github.com/missoso/sonic-l2ls-evpn-containerlab/blob/main/evpn_sonic_l2ls.clab.yml) the interfaces for a device of type sonic-vm or sonic-vs are named eth1 to ethN where in the SONiC router there are named Ethernet0, Ethernet4, Ethernet8 and so on.
-The matching rules used is that eth1 in the clab.yml file relates to the 1st Ethernet interface in the SONiC router, eth2 to the 2nd adn so on ... so in the topology filew e see eth1 and eth2 regarding leaf1 (the SONiC router):
+The matching rules used is that eth1 in the clab.yml file relates to the 1st Ethernet interface in the SONiC router, eth2 to the 2nd and so on ... so in the topology filew e see eth1 and eth2 regarding leaf1 (the SONiC router):

 ```bash
   links: